Inform your ability to provide sound nutritional guidelines

 Prof. Christopher Gardner

-Director of Nutrition Studies at the Stanford Prevention Research Center Director of the NIH/NHLBI Postdoctoral Training Program at SPRC Director of the Clinical Translational Core of the Stanford Diabetes Research Center
+Director of the Clinical Translational Core of the Stanford Diabetes Research Center

 Christopher Gardner is the Rehnborg Farquhar Professor of Medicine at Stanford University, where he is renowned for his work in nutrition and obesity, particularly through the use of human randomized trials.
 He received his Ph.D. from the University of California, Berkeley, in nutrition science in 1993.